Who has never dreamed of having a panther, a lion, or a big cat in their living room? With these bigger cat breeds, the dream can come true.

 The Energy Level Of The Cat Breed

-If you are a homebody and want a little kitty to cling to, consider a breed with a saggy body, such as a Himalayan, Persian, etc. If you are a person who loves action and want to teach your cat lots of tricks and play interactive games with him, we suggest that you choose a breed with a slender body, such as a Siamese, an Abyssinian, etc
+If you are a homebody and want a little kitty to cling to, consider a breed with a saggy body, such as a Himalayan, Persian, etc. If you are a person who loves action and want to teach your cat lots of tricks and play interactive games with him, we suggest that you choose a breed with a slender body, such as a Siamese, an Abyssinian, etc.

 If you want to adopt a hybrid breed cat, remember that these individuals have a lot of energy to burn, so you must be prepared to do all the activities necessary to allow them to fulfill this need to move.
-You will also need to have a great presence at home!
+You will also need to have a significant presence at home!

 Recognized Breed Problems

 A long-haired cat is so gorgeous, but it's also high maintenance!
 Do you have time for daily brushing?
 Are you financially comfortable with having to hire a groomer?
-How will you react to piles of hair on your floor, or long white hairs on your black jacket?
+How will you react to piles of hair on your floor or long white hairs on your black jacket?

-The Best Products For Your New Cat
+The Best Products For Bigger Cat Breeds

 Environment And Necessary Equipment